 - Mix up font styles – Thick, 3-D, thin, serif, shadow, and script.
 A good rule of thumb is to use no more than 3 fonts.
 One heavy print font, a script font, and one thin caps font.

-- To find the center of a word or words – count the number of letters and spaces between each word.
-For instance “Birthday” has 8 letters – no spaces, so the 4th letter “T” is the center.
+- To find the center of a word or words for one line – count the number of letters and spaces between each word.
+For instance “Birthday” has 8 letters - an even amount– no spaces, so the center is between the “T” and the “H”.
 If I wanted “Happy Birthday” all on one line.
-The letter/spaces count would be: 14 – making the “B” the center point.
-Capital letters take up a bit more room, but this is a good rule of thumb to center lettering.
-Draw the center letter on your center point and then draw the other letters to complete your word.
+The letter/spaces count would be: 14 – making the center point between the “B” and “I”.
+If using both lower case and capital letters, capital letters take up a bit more room, but this is a good rule of thumb to center lettering.
+Draw the center letter or space on your center point and then draw the other letters out from this center point to each side to complete your word.
 This is the hardest part of chalkboard art – making free hand letters.
 Some letters will be bigger and your centering will look off.
 Mine is off, but it still looks OK – not perfect – but fun and festive.
 Don’t try for perfection.
 The imperfections can sometimes add to the charm of chalkboard art.